 Retinol serums don’t include the moisturizers that you’ll find in retinol creams.
 Serums containing retinol have a thin consistency and are highly concentrated.
 They are intended to be used right after cleansing your skin but before applying moisturizer.

 If you’ve never used retinol cream before, OTC retinol creams are milder than prescription creams and the best way to start.
 A common regimen is to use the retinol cream twice a week for two weeks, and then increase the frequency to three times per week as you build up your skin’s tolerance.

 Clean and dry your skin.

-Smooth a pea-size to dime-size amount of retinol cream on your face.
+Smooth a pea- to dime-sized amount of retinol cream on your face.
 You can also use it on your hands, neck, and décolletage.